ap036/cse15l-lab-reports/lab03.md

 Example with file:
 ![Image](file_r.png)

-This option is useful when you want to search for a specific pattern in an entire directory tree, as it recursives searches in each directory and all its subdirectories.
+This option is useful when you want to search for a specific pattern in an entire directory tree, as it recursively searches in each directory and all its subdirectories.

 d) -H (with-file)